 Based in New York, Harriet is a British documentary photographer and filmmaker.

-Harriet's work has been published by major outlets, including: HBO, VICE News, BBC World, BBC News, CNN Money, CNN International, AJ+, Smithsonian Magazine, Slate and ABC Australia.
-She is currently a staff producer for the Emmy award-winning documentary newscast, VICE News Tonight on HBO, covering stories from the deployment of US troops to the Russian border, to the plight of Colombia's coca farmers and the de-militarisation of the FARC-EP.
+Harriet's work has been published by major outlets, including: HBO, VICE News, BBC World, BBC News, CNN Money, CNN International, The Guardian, AJ+, The Financial Times, Smithsonian Magazine, Slate and ABC Australia.
+She is currently a staff producer for the Emmy award-winning documentary newscast, VICE News Tonight on HBO, covering stories from the deployment of US troops to the Russian border to the quest for gold in the Amazon.

 Over the course of 2015 and 2016, Harriet reported extensively on the Syrian refugee crisis, from Greece, Germany and the Jordanian border camps, and forms part of the cinematography team behind the feature documentary, Refugee.
 Previously based in Asia, she has covered stories throughout the region, including Hong Kong's 2014 Umbrella Revolution and the cessation of the Sri Lankan civil war in 2009.
 An international lawyer, she has worked for leading British and US law firms, the United Nations and the British foreign and commonwealth office.

 Harriet was awarded the inaugural 2017 Gordon Parks Fellowship, for her ongoing photography series in Harlem, "highlighting the humanity and creative spirit of Gordon Parks."

 Awards / Fellowships

 2017 The Gordon Parks Foundation, Fellowship Award - Beneath these restless skies

 2017 Tim Hetherington Trust Visionary Award - Nominated - Beneath these restless skies

 2016 International Photography Awards - Family of Man - Honourable Mentions - Lesvos

 2016 FASPE Fellowship for the study of professional ethics at Auschwitz